Cosmological perturbations in Energy-Momentum Squared Gravity: Invariant Local Decomposition of D mu

 \subsubsection{Back to the physical density contrast}

 The analysis carried out in the previous subsections has been performed on the comoving fractional density gradient \(\bar\delta^{(k)}\), associated with the effective energy density $\bar\rho$, which obeys the modified propagation equations (\ref{eq:dyn_scalar_mode}), (\ref{eq:dyn_sc_mod_A_rad}), and (\ref{eq:delta-general}), that follow naturally from the effective-fluid rephrasing of the EMSG field equations.
-The physical harmonic amplitude \(\delta^{(k)}\) is algebraically related to the effective variable by a model-dependent multiplicative mapping of the form
+The physical harmonic amplitude \(\delta^{(k)}\), the one that will be responsible for \textit{matter} perturbations, is algebraically related to the effective variable by a model-dependent multiplicative mapping of the form

 where we used Eqs.\ (\ref{eq:rho_eff}), (\ref{eq:co_frac_spat_grad}), and (\ref{eq:irred_part_der_bar_D}) for the derivation.
 This algebraic relation is exact within the effective-fluid treatment and must be applied to any effective result (power spectra, growth factors, transfer functions) when comparing with the observable density contrast.
 The mapping is perturbative when \(|\eta\rho^{2n-1}A(n,w)|\ll1\), but it can induce substantial changes in the amplitude and scale-dependent corrections when the combination \(\eta\rho^{2n-1}\) is not small.